-BERTRAM E. SPROFKIN, M.D., Clinical Professor of Neurology CHARLES E. WELLS, M.D., Associate Professor of Neurology ERIC BELL, JR., M.D., Assistant Clinical Professor of Neurology WILLIAM M. CLARK, M.D., Clinical Instructor in Neurology
+BERTRAM E. SPROFKIN, M.D., Clinical Professor of Neurology ERIC BELL, JR., M.D., Assistant Clinical Professor of Neurology WILLIAM M. CLARK, M.D., Clinical Instructor in Neurology

 501. METHODS IN CLINICAL SCIENCE.
 An interdepartmental course designed to acquaint the student with the techniques, methods, and basic principles necessary to take careful histories, perform thorough physical examinations and to understand and utilize basic laboratory procedures employed in clinical medicine.
-Students are divided into small tutorial groups for intensive work with patients on the wards at Vanderbilt University Hospital, the Veterans Administration Hospital and Nashville General Hospital.
+Students are divided into small tutorial groups for intensive work with patients on the wards at Vanderbilt University Hospital, the Veterans Administration Hospital, and Nashville General Hospital.
 Similar tutorial groups are utilized in the laboratory where students learn methods for examining urine, blood, sputum, gastric contents, feces, and body fluids.
 An introduction to neurologic diagnostic methods is included in the course.
-Additional training is given in special problems which relate to examination of pediatric, surgical and obstetrical patients.
+Additional training is given in special problems which relate to examination of pediatric, surgical, and obstetrical patients.
 Radiological techniques are correlated with instructional sessions.
 Correlative sessions are interspersed with the above.
-In these sessions, methods by which the history, physical examination and laboratory aids can be used to arrive at diagnosis and decisions regarding further study and treatment are conducted by interdepartmental groups.
+In these sessions, methods by which the history, physical examination, and laboratory aids can be used to arrive at diagnosis and decisions regarding further study and treatment are conducted by interdepartmental groups.
 Drs.
-Rogers, Pen-nington, Hartmann, Wells, Minot, and the faculty of the Department of Medicine; Drs.
-Christie, Merrill and members of the Department of Pediatrics; Dr. Foster and members of the Department of Surgery; Dr. Noyes and members of the Department of Obstetrics-Gynecology; Dr. Klatte and members of the Department of Radiology; Dr. Shapiro and members of the Department of Pathology; members of the Departments of Anatomy, Pharmacology, and Biochemistry.
+Rogers, Pennington, Hartmann, Wells, Minot, and the faculty of the Department of Medicine; Drs.
+Christie, Merrill and members of the Department of Pediatrics; Dr. Foster and members of the Department of Surgery; Dr. Bonney and members of the Department of Obstetrics-Gynecology; Dr. Hillman and members of the Department of Orthopedics; Dr. Klatte and members of the Department of Radiology; Dr. Shapiro and members of the Department of Pathology; members of the Department of Anatomy, Pharmacology, and Biochemistry.

 502. CLINICAL CLERKSHIP.
-One-third of the third year class are assigned to the medical wards for twelve week periods.
+One-third of the third year class are assigned to the medical wards for twelve-week periods.
 During the medical clerkship, time is divided equally between the Vanderbilt University Hospital and the Veterans Administration Hospital.
-The medical wards at Vanderbilt University Hospital are comprised of 75 ward beds used in teaching, plus an additional 21 beds in the Clinical Research Center.
+The medical wards at Vanderbilt University Hospital are comprised of 75 ward beds used in teaching, plus an additional at beds in the Clinical Research Center.
 The Veterans Administration Hospital has approximately 80 teaching beds.
 At Vanderbilt University Hospital these services include patients with diseases of the nervous system and the skin in addition to general medical patients.
 At the Veterans Administration Hospital there is a separate neurologic ward to which clinical clerks are assigned for two weeks during their medical clerkship.
 In addition, there is an active pulmonary service which functions within the medical service at the Veterans Administration Hospital.
 Patients are under the care of members of the faculty of medicine.
 Sub-departmental areas are organized for teaching and clinical research as well as management of patients.
 The clinical clerkship is regarded as the backbone of the student's training in medicine, and represents the most intensive in-patient experience offered within the Department.
 It is believed that learning is most vivid through direct experience with patients, obtaining histories, doing physicals and laboratory studies, amplified by reading and by intensive contact with members of the house staff and teaching staff.
 Students are given considerable responsibility under the close supervision of the teaching staff.
 Additional instruction is carried out during rounds with the Chief of Service.
 In these sessions, clinical clerks present cases for discussion and criticism and the more important fields of internal medicine are covered.
 Instruction in dermatology consisting of a series of clinics and clinic demonstrations are held once weekly within the Veterans Administration Hospital.
-Ward work is supplemented by numerous teaching and subspecialty conferences held throughout the academic year.
-Drs.
-Rogers, Brittingham, Wells, Des Prez, Salmon, Buchanan, and members of the faculty of the Department of Medicine.
+Ward work is supplemente